Why do These Match? Explaining the Behavior of Image Similarity Models: Candidate Salience Map Generator Descriptions

 \section{Candidate Salience Map Generator Descriptions}

 In this section we provide additional details about each of the candidate saliency map generation methods used in our paper.
 We split these approaches into two groups: methods which analyze behavior solely through input manipulation (described in Section~\ref{sec:saliency_manipulation}) and those which use an optimization procedure to learn some parameters in combination with input manipulation (described in Section~\ref{sec:salience_learned}).
-Please see Section~\ref{sec:saliency_maps} for a description of how these methods are adapted to our task.
+Please see Section 3.2 of our paper for a description of how these methods are adapted to our task.
 We also provide a runtime comparison of each approach in Table~\ref{tab:runtime}.
+A qualitative comparison between saliency map generators on the Polyvore Outfits and AwA datasets is provided in Figures~\ref{fig:sup1_examples} and~\ref{fig:sup2_examples}.